MaskDuck/MaskDuck/README.md

 If you want to help me, feel free to donate to Vietnam COVID-19 Vaccine Fundation [here](https://quyvacxincovid19.gov.vn/eng).

 Thanks for reading this, and hope you understand things I wrote below.
+I appreciate all the kind words, and every donation Vietnam receive during this pandemic.